mattcall65/phone-_generator/README.md

 To run, go to the directory where you downloaded the executable, and run ./phone\#s in the terminal (there is supposed to be a forward slash after the 'e' in "phone".

-You could also run this in Windows using the Linux subsystem for windows or a program such as mobaxterm.
+You could also run this in Windows using the Linux subsystem for windows or another program such as mobaxterm.